Frequently Asked Questions

 The school’s website is www.montgomeryschoolsmd.org/Schools/Parkwoodes/.
 The school posts as much information as possible there in order to reduce the amount of paper circulated.

 The PTA website is www.kppta.org/.
-The PTA sends out a monthly newsletter that comes home in your child’s backpack.
+Check often for the most up-to-date times and details for events.
+The PTA also sends out a monthly e-newsletter.

-Another great way to communicate with other parents, ask questions and learn about school events is through the KP listserv (Yahoo Group) called Eaglenet.
-It is a closed listserv, but you can request to join by sending an email to the listserv moderator, Michelle Patail at email@example.com who will send you an invitation.
+A great way to communicate with other parents, ask questions and learn about school events is through the KP listserv (Google Group) called Eaglenet.
+Join here: https://groups.google.com/u/1/a/kppta.org/g/kpeaglenet

-PTA meetings are typically held the first Tuesday of the month at 7:30 pm in the Media Center.
-Babysitting is provided for children 3 and up and potty trained.
+PTA meetings are typically held the second Tuesday of the month at 7:00 pm in the Media Center or via Zoom.
+When meetings are in-person, childcare is provided for potty-trained children courtesy of the PTA and Bar-T.

 How do I communicate with my child’s teacher?